 Fed up with being overshadowed by the modernist movements happening in Europe, many artists were compelled to create approachable art that was uniquely “American” and appealed to the average citizen, selecting themes and settings that connected to people’s everyday lives.
 In some cases, artists such as Reginald Marsh and Philip Evergood used their work as a mechanism to make social and political commentary, speaking out against harsh working conditions, the plight of the poor, and government corruption.

-Others, like Stuart Davis, fell under the spell of the modernist tendencies happening abroad, taking stylistic inspiration from European movements such as Cubism and Surrealism and incorporating it into their work.
-The universal language of geometric abstraction and biomorphic forms proved especially useful for artists like Irene Rice Pereira and Raymond Jonson who explored their own spirituality and universal connections to nature.
+Others fell under the spell of the modernist tendencies happening abroad, taking stylistic inspiration from European movements such as Cubism and Surrealism and incorporating it into their work.
+The universal language of geometric abstraction and biomorphic forms proved especially useful for artists, like Irene Rice Pereira, who explored their own spirituality and universal connections to nature.

 Together these artworks demonstrate the variety of art produced at this unique time in American history.
 We encourage you to question the very idea of American art as a homogeneous concept and an artistic style that truly represents the experiences of everyone living in the United States.
 In fact, some would argue that trying to define a singular American art creates xenophobic, racist, and exclusionary outcomes disguised under a patriotic veil.
 As much as you should contemplate the people and experiences represented in this exhibition, we also invite you to consider those that are absent.

 Image: Alexandre Hogue, Avalanche By Wind, 1944, Oil on canvas, Gift of William Benton

 University of Arizona Museum of Art & Archive of Visual Arts